Professor, Ecology and Botany

 Office Location: 316 Olin Hall

 Dr. Rosburg arrived at Drake in 1996.
 He has a Ph.D. in Ecology and Evolutionary Biology from Iowa State University.
-A Masters in Plant Ecology and a Bachelor of Science in Fish and Wildlife Biology were also attained at Iowa State.
+A Masters in Plant Ecology and a Bachelor of Science in Fish and Wildlife Biology were also earned at Iowa State.
 Early in his career, he worked as a wildlife biologist for the Bureau of Land Management (Wyoming), the Fish and Wildlife Service (Colorado) and the Iowa Department of Natural Resources.
-Dr. Rosburg grew up on a farm in western Iowa and was self-employed in sustainable agriculture from 1981 to 1986.
+Dr. Rosburg grew up on a farm in western Iowa.
+From 1982 to 1986 he farmed on the family farm established by his great-grandfather while implementing and investigating methods of sustainable agriculture.

-Dr. Rosburg lives on a small farm, where he and his wife practice self-sufficient living raising livestock, fruits and vegetables.
-He has three children and one grandchild.
+Dr. Rosburg lives on a small farm, where he and his wife Carman practice self-sufficient living raising livestock, fruits and vegetables.
+He and Carman have three children and three grandchildren.
 His hobbies include camping, backpacking, climbing, running, nature photography, reading and watching the Packers.